boetiusj/hugo/content/pages/12-questions-ask-painter.md

 ![pca paint ed kansas city crestwood painting](/images/logo-pca100.webp "width=269 height=100")

-The PCA (Painting Contractors Assoc. [pca.org](https://pcapainted.org)) has established clear standards for its members, from accepted production rates to appropriate materials and application techniques.
+The [Painting Contractors Assoc](https://pcapainted.org) has established clear standards for its members, from accepted production rates to appropriate materials and application techniques.
 Objective standards make it easy for homeowner and painter to agree on what a [properly painted surface](/12-questions-ask-painter/#properlypainted) is.
 Membership in trade organizations indicates a level of professional commitment.

 ### Do you require any payment up front?